asllop/screens.js/README.md

 ### Overview

 Screens.js is a Javascript library that offers full featured Object Oriented Programming, Model View Controller and Broadcast Messaging.
-It is based on JQuery and supports different UI backends, mainly JQuery Mobile and Bootstrap, but could be easily extended to use any other UI library.
+It is based on JQuery and supports almost any UI library as a graphical backend, just like JQuery Mobile, Bootstrap or JQuery UI.

 ### Contents